Do you own all of these essential home tools?

 Torch

-A propane torch is more affordable, but an MAP gas torch is better.
-MAP burns hotter, and works more effectively.
+A propane torch is more affordable, but a MAP gas torch is better.
+MAP burns hotter and works more effectively.

 Leather Tool Belt